 Kiyomi is a former Canadian pharmacist whose curiosity and courage has brought her to a new life in Japan.

 Exactly one year ago, I held my newborn baby as he took his last breath.
 There has not been one day that I haven’t thought about my son.
-For the first 6 months, I spent every single day crying, and in the last 6 months, I cried whenever the sadness built up, and I couldn’t hold it in anymore.
-I woke up everyday this past year thinking about what I was doing just one year ago.
+For the first six months, I spent every single day crying.
+In the last six months, I cried whenever the sadness built up, and I couldn’t hold it in anymore.
+I woke up every day this past year thinking about what I was doing just one year ago.
 Whether it was going to work as usual, going on vacation, finding out I was pregnant, having extreme morning sickness, contemplating what to eat because I was eating for two, seeing my stomach get bigger, feeling kicks, or blissfully thinking about my life after the baby was born.
 Whatever I was thinking one year ago, I did so as my old self—the optimistic self that was unaware of what tragedy lay ahead of her.

 After hearing the thoughts of others who have experienced what I have, it is clear that we are all often misunderstood.
 People around us don't often say it, but we can sense that they think we should be back to our old selves after some time has passed.
 Here are some reasons why I will most likely never be my same self again.

 1. Everything Is a Reminder